Citizenship-based taxation impacts all U.S.-connected people, including citizens, green card holders, and others with U.S. ties.

 Filing American taxes abroad can be complex, and many expats fall into common pitfalls and mistakes.
 Here are key points to keep in mind:

-• Missed deadlines: Be aware of different deadlines and extensions.
+- Missed deadlines: Be aware of different deadlines and extensions, particularly if you file both individual and business taxes.

-• Complex tax laws: Seek professional help to navigate cross-border tax regulations, particularly if you hold investments such as foreign mutual funds.
-Many foreign non-checking accounts may trigger and expensive and challenging filing requirement known as a Passive Foreign Investment Vehicle (PFIC).
+- Complex tax laws: Seek professional help to navigate cross-border tax regulations, particularly if you hold investments such as foreign mutual funds.
+Many foreign non-checking accounts may trigger an expensive and challenging filing requirement known as a Passive Foreign Investment Vehicle (PFIC).

-• Poor record keeping: Maintain detailed records of foreign income and expenses.
-This is particularly important when you are claiming provisions such as the FEIE which require evidence of a certain amount of days spent residing outside the U.S.
+- Poor record keeping: Maintain detailed records of foreign income and expenses.
+This is particularly important when you are claiming provisions such as the FEIE, which require evidence of a certain number of days spent residing outside the U.S.

 Using a reliable expat tax provider and staying informed about these requirements can help avoid costly mistakes.
 Additionally, U.S. expats should set up an ID.me account to more easily access multiple government websites.
 For more information, refer to our article on how to create an ID.me account and verify it for ongoing use.